Charging station: Public charging stations

 Public charging stations are typically found street-side or at retail shopping centers, government facilities, and other parking areas.
 Private charging stations are usually found at residences, workplaces, and hotels.
+Public charging accounted for approximately 46% of global EV charging infrastructure revenue in 2025, driven by high capital investment in DC fast charging networks, grid upgrades, and highway corridor expansion projects.

 Standards

 Charging stations provide connectors that conform to a variety of international standards.
 DC charging stations are commonly equipped with multiple connectors to charge various vehicles that use competing standards.

 Multiple standards have been established for charging technology to enable interoperability across vendors.
 Standards are available for nomenclature, power, and connectors.
 Tesla developed proprietary technology in these areas and began building its charging network in 2012.